 The California Relocation Assistance Act essentially mirrors the Uniform Act and also provides for consistent and fair treatment of property owners.
 However, because the project would receive federal funding, the Uniform Act takes precedence.
 Owners of private property have federal and state constitutional guarantees that their property would not be acquired or damaged for public use unless owners first receive just compensation.
 Just compensation is measured by the "fair market value," where the property value is considered to be the highest price that would be negotiated on the date of valuation.
 The value must be agreed upon by a seller who is willing, not obliged to sell, but under no particular or urgent necessity and by a buyer who is ready, willing, and able to buy but under no particular necessity.
-Both the owner and the buyer must deal with the other with the full knowledge of all the uses and purposes for which the property is reasonably adaptable and available (Code of Civil Procedure § 1263.320a).
+Both the owner and the buyer must deal with the other with the full knowledge of all the uses and purposes for which the property is reasonably adaptable and available (Code of Civil Procedure Section 1263.320a).

-More detailed information about how the Authority plans to comply with the Uniform Act and the California Relocation Assistance Act is provided in the following three detailed relocation assistance documents modeled after Caltrans versions, all of which are provided in Appendix 3.12-A, Relocation Assistance Documents:
+More detailed information about how the Authority plans to comply with the Uniform Act and the California Relocation Assistance Act is provided in the following three detailed relocation assistance documents modeled after Caltrans versions:

-- Your Rights and Benefits as a Displacee under the Uniform Relocation Assistance Program (Residential) - Your Rights and Benefits as a Displacee under the Uniform Relocation Assistance Program (Mobile Home) - Your Rights and Benefits as a Displacee under the Uniform Relocation Assistance Program (Business, Farm, or Nonprofit Organization)
+• Your Rights and Benefits as a Displacee under the Uniform Relocation Assistance Program (Residential)

+- Your Rights and Benefits as a Displacee under the Uniform Relocation Assistance Program (Mobile Home) - Your Rights and Benefits as a Displaced Business, Farm, or Nonprofit Organization under the Uniform Relocation Assistance Program

-SOCIO-IAMF#3: Relocation Mitigation Plan
+SO-IAMF#3: Relocation Mitigation Plan

 Before any acquisitions occur, the Authority would develop a relocation mitigation plan, in consultation with affected cities and counties and property owners.
-In addition to establishing a program to minimize the economic disruption related to relocation, the relocation mitigation plan would be written in a style that also enables it to be used as a public information document.
+In addition to establishing a program to minimize the economic disruption related to relocation, the relocation mitigation plan would be written in a style that also enables it to be used as a public-information document.